operate-first/community/open-source-services.md

 ### Q: What “assets” should be Open Source?

-**A:** Make everything open by default, except where law, security, privacy, or common sense says otherwise.
+**A:** Make all parts of the service open by default, except where law, security, privacy, or common sense says otherwise.
 A general rule of thumb is if you commit it to a repository, it should be open.
 Assets that should not be shared are ones where you don’t have redistribution rights (such as a RHEL VM image, or private information, and personal identifiable information), or things that are actually secret: Don’t share keys, passwords, or tokens.

 If changing configuration is an activity that a typical team member does in order to change the service, then you should share that configuration publicly, in order to meet **requirement #2**.

+It is _not requried_ that all tooling dependencies and service dependencies used during the building, testing, deployment and operating of the service are themselves Open Source.

 It is _recommended_ that you include sufficient configuration to operate the service, or some base default version of configuration.
 Putting secrets in your configuration is a bad practice that should be avoided, regardless of Open Source.